alievk/avatarify-python/README.md

 2. Place `vox-adv-cpk.pth.tar` file in the root directory

 #### Linux
 It is supposed that there is only one web cam connected to the computer and it's in `/dev/video0`.
-Installation process will create a virtual camera `/dev/video1`, so this device must be reserved.
+Installation process will create a virtual camera `/dev/video9`, so this device must be reserved.
+You can change settings in `scripts/settings.sh`.

 ```bash
 source scripts/install.sh